ryanrclewis/saintstombs/regions/latin-america.md

 - Catedral de la Inmaculada Concepción

   - Servant of God Jorge Novak, SVD, bishop, d.
-7/9/2001
+7/9/2001 (cause revoked, but he can still be titled a Servant of God)

 Rosario, Province of Santa Fe